 Keep Up with the Rent and Bills

 One of the biggest concerns of almost all the landlords during your stay is whether you can pay the rent and other bills on time or not.
-Some landlords might require you to compensate at a certain interest rate when you miss the rent or bill deadline without a compelling reason.
+Some landlords might require you to compensate at a specific interest rate when you miss the rent or bill deadline without a compelling reason.
 So, try to make punctual payment.

 Clean the Shared Areas